top of page

 Outreach and public engagement

-Highlights of Outreach and Public Engagement activities include: being selected to present at The Royal Society Summer Science Exhibition three times (2012, 2014 & 2020[&2021]); delivering 20-30 public lectures/outreach events every year; Presenting UoM research on television in the UK and internationally, presenting documentaries for National Geographic, BBC (radio and television) and other international media; In 2015 I contributed (on screen) to the film that was awarded the Emmy for Outstanding Science and Technology Programming.
+Highlights of Outreach and Public Engagement activities include: being selected to present at The Royal Society Summer Science Exhibition three times (2012, 2014 & 2020); Showcasing research on television in the UK and internationally, presenting documentaries for National Geographic, BBC (radio and television) and other international media; In 2015 I contributed (on screen) to the film that was awarded the Emmy for Outstanding Science and Technology Programming.

 Awards & Honours

-2. Sorby Medal by The Yorkshire Geological Society (UK), awarded in December 2020, presented in 2021.
+2. Sorby Medal awarded by The Yorkshire Geological Society (UK), in December 2020.

 3. Publication (Manning et al., 2019, Nature Comms) selected by Diamond Light Source (UK) as an invited Research Highlight in their Annual Review 2020/2021.